 From creole food and cajun food, to beignets and pralines, New Orleans is known for some unique foods.
 We did our best to eat a lot of it, with a special emphasis on king cake because we were lucky enough to be in town for the start of king cake season!!!

 Ahh, king cakes.
 So delicious.
-And yet, I had only ever had one type (traditional cinnamon brioche with cream cheese filling) and had no idea there are a million different flavors to choose from.
+And yet, I had only ever had one type (traditional cinnamon brioche with cream cheese filling) (unless you count the king cake pop in Mobile) and had no idea there are a million different flavors to choose from.
 What’s a king cake enthusiast to do?
 Clearly we couldn’t buy whole cakes if we wanted to sample a variety and not die, so we looked for bakeries selling king cake by the slice and hit Hivolt after our Garden District walk.
 The king cake was from Hi Do Bakery in Gretna filled with Bavarian cream, which in our opinion is not as good as the traditional cream cheese.

 And then we hit the jackpot.
 My friend Cindy came over from Baton Rouge to spend an afternoon with us and brought TWO king cakes with her!
 Best friend ever??
 One had a donutty texture and one was the traditional brioche, and both had a scrumptious cheesecake flavor.
 We were too excited to start digging in (notice in the photo we’re eating it with a plastic spoon straight from the box) that I didn’t note where they were from.
 I’ll have to repeat this research project next time I visit.